ernieejo/emmabadowski.github.io/README.md

-# emmabadowski.github.io
+# ernieejo.github.io/vinyl/

-This is a github pages site for displaying music transcriptions by Emma Badowski.
+This is a github pages site for indexing Matty B's vinyl collection

 Site built by Matthew Barry (revanar) using Jekyll.